laminas/laminas-paginator/doc/book/usage.md

 ## Rendering pages with view scripts

-The view script is used to render the page items (if you're using zend-paginator to do so) and display the pagination control.
+The view script is used to render the page items (if you're using laminas-paginator to do so) and display the pagination control.

-Because `Zend\Paginator\Paginator` implements the SPL interface [IteratorAggregate](http://php.net/IteratorAggregate), you can loop over an instance using `foreach`:
+Because `Laminas\Paginator\Paginator` implements the SPL interface [IteratorAggregate](http://php.net/IteratorAggregate), you can loop over an instance using `foreach`: